skhalife/actions-quick-demo/README.md

 -------------

 # fib-tools
-Fib-tools is Actions example using a simple javascript program to calculate the Fibonacci sequence.
+Fib-tools is an Actions example using a simple javascript program to calculate the Fibonacci sequence.

 <!--
 ![](https://github.com/bbq-beets/fib-tools/workflows/CI/badge.svg) -->